the-advoid/ad-void/README.md

-# AdBlock filter - only major adservers
+# AdBlock filter - only major ad-servers

 ✈ An AdBlock filter that blocks major ad servers. 👾